freddieweir/igris/README.md

    - Excellent alternative when YubiKey unavailable
    - macOS only

-3. **YubiKey OTP without Guaranteed Touch** (LESS SECURE)
+3. **YubiKey OTP without Guaranteed Touch** (ACCEPTABLE)
-   - Fallback if slot not configured with --touch
+   - Used if slot not configured with --touch flag
-   - Still cryptographic but no guaranteed tap
+   - Still cryptographic verification
-   - Warns user to reconfigure for security
+   - Warns user to reconfigure for maximum security

-4. **YubiKey FIDO2 Presence Check** (INSECURE)
-   - Only verifies YubiKey is plugged in
-   - No tap requirement
-   - Loudly warns this provides minimal security

-5. **Simple Presence** (INSECURE FALLBACK)
-   - Last resort verification
-   - Critical warnings displayed
-   - Only checks device connectivity
+**Note**: All insecure fallback methods (FIDO2 presence, simple presence) have been removed.
+Operations fail hard if proper verification cannot be achieved.

 ### Shell Integration